ixjf/MSIRGB/README.md

  1. Check if your motherboard is supported [here](#motherboard-support).
 If it is, you may proceed.
 If it isn't, it's possible the program won't work with your motherboard.
 There are MSI motherboards which aren't listed but are supported, but **PLEASE do not attempt to use this program with a non-MSI board.
 It will DEFINITELY not work**.
  2. Install [VC Redist 2017 x64](https://aka.ms/vs/15/release/vc_redist.x64.exe).
  3. Download the [latest release](https://github.com/ixjf/MSIRGB/releases/latest).
+ 4. Download the [latest available effects](https://github.com/ixjf/MSIRGB/releases), tagged as 'scripts-vx.x.x'.
- 4. Unpack the archive and run MSIRGB.exe.
+ 4. Unpack both archives into the same directory and run MSIRGB.exe.
 It'll ask you for administrator privileges.
-This is required to access the hardware, and there is literally no way around it (Mystic Light does it as well, just not on startup).
+This is required to access the hardware.

 # Motherboard support
  This tool **should** work with the following motherboards: